skirmess/XT-Files/README.md

 The variable must contain the path to a file that can be read.

 This specifies only the default config file.
-This file is only used if `XT::Files` is initialized with the default confie file.
+This file is only used if `XT::Files` is initialized with the default config file.

 # SEE ALSO